All-Terrain Vehicles (ATVs) are versatile and can be used for work purposes as well as for recreation.

 The hard facts

-- All riders (operator and passengers) under the age of 16 must wear helmets.
-Select a motorcycle or motorized sports helmet and make sure the helmet is certified by the Department of Transportation (DOT) and/or the Snell Memorial Foundation.
-In addition, wear over-the-ankle boots, long pants, gloves, goggles and long sleeves to protect against cuts and abrasions and other injuries from rocks, trees and debris.
+- Wear additional layers of protection: over-the-ankle boots, long pants, gloves, goggles and long sleeves to protect against cuts and abrasions and other injuries from rocks, trees and debris.

 To learn more about ATV safety, check out our literature:

 Note: If you wish to print, turn off pop-up blocker